bachelor-2014/report/v2/experiment_interaction.md

 Giving the users the option of defining a complete experiment required us to look back to figure \ref{fig:reactive_loop}.
 Here we could see that firstly the user must be able to control the loop.
-More specifically the user must be able to define the initial experiment instructions, the which events to react to, and the reactive instructions that must be fired off based on the event output.
+More specifically the user must be able to define the initial experiment instructions, which events to react to, and the reactive instructions that must be fired off based on the event output.
 Only the initial instructions are already available by sending instructions codes (integers).

-But we wanted to make it more user friendly.
+We made an effort to make this design more user friendly.
 The way to achieve this user friendliness is to make the language for the robot interaction closer to human language by introducing a programming language to run on the robot.
-Being software developers and therefore familiar with programming languages has the advantage of us being capable of designing and implementing such a language in reasonably short time, making it an attractive design decision.
+Being software developers and therefore familiar with programming languages has the advantage of us being capable of designing and implementing such a language in reasonably short time, making it an attractive design decision from a development point of view.

 <!--Not interpreter, not other language, make DSL!-->
 To do this we must first address the question of what language and why.
 An initial